Strawberry Cobbler

 To make the crust on top, you will need all-purpose flour, granulated sugar, vanilla extract, baking powder, salt, unsalted butter, and milk.

-How To Make Easy Homemade Strawberry Cobbler
+How To Make Strawberry Flavored Cobbler

 Preparation

-Preheat the oven to 180 Degrees C (350 Degrees F).
+Preheat the oven to 180°C (360°F).

-Grease an 8×8 inch baking tray with butter.
+Grease an 8×8-inch baking tray with butter.

 Make The Topping